Zethtren/HoustonBovaCV/_posts/2020-01-03-python-blog-post.md

 ### Variables

-You may notice that the True and False above are green while the lowercase are not.
+You may notice that the True and False above are grey while the lowercase are not.
 That is because

 ```python
 True and False